 InnoDBuses to write to the log files on disk.
 The default size is 16MB.
-A large log buffer enables large transactions to run without a need to write the log to disk before the transactions commit.
+A large log buffer enables large transactions to run without writing the log to disk before the transactions commit.
 If you have transactions that update, insert, or delete many rows, you might consider increasing the size of the log buffer to save disk I/O.

 innodb_log_buffer_sizecan be configured at startup.
 For related information, see Section 8.5.4, “Optimizing InnoDB Redo Logging”.

-On 32-bit GNU/Linux x86, be careful not to set memory usage
+On 32-bit GNU/Linux x86, if memory usage is set too high,

-to grow over thread stacks, which crashes your server.
-It is a
+over the thread stacks, causing a server failure.
+It is a risk

 process for global and per-thread buffers and caches is close